techx/arduino-track/_lectures/servo.md

 ---

 Welcome back for workshop 3!
-This time we will learn how to connect the Arduino to more complicated outputs using libraries.
+This time we will learn how to connect the Arduino to more complex outputs using libraries.

 A [servo][servo] is a motor module that can turn to a specific angle.
 It's useful for things like _robotic arms_ that require precise control.

 ## Assembly and wiring

 To wire up the servo you'll need three more wires.
 The servo also has a "hat" that attaches on top and moves.
 Choose any one of the hats and snap it onto the servo.

 ![The servo and some hats.]({{ site.baseurl }}/static/img/servo.png)